 Membership of the Dairy Working Group of the Sustainable Agriculture Initiative alongside the largest dairy users and producers in the world

-Collaborating with other consumer brand companies and suppliers through the PROGRESS Initiative, which promotes responsible sourcing through industry collaboration
+Collaborating with other consumer brand companies and suppliers through the AIM-PROGRESS Initiative, which promotes responsible sourcing through industry collaboration

 Membership of The Sustainability Consortium.
 Other members include the Innovation Center for U.S. Dairy, which has produced a lifecycle assessment of the U.S. dairy industry